cs4s/2018/steam/week-1/exercises.md

 ~~~
 {: .language-scratch}

-What will happen when the stack of blcoks is clicked?
+What will happen when the stack of blocks is clicked?
 Will the Cat move to the right, then the left, the right and the left again?
 Or will the Cat appear to not move at all?

 #### Sequences: Exercise 2 Answer
+{: .collapse-answer-header}

 The Cat will appear to not move at all.
 This is for two reasons.